 2. The second pro of living in Tennessee is, oddly enough, the weather.

 While the crazy weather is a con.
 Some states seem to just have one season dominate the majority of the year.
 But Tennessee gets the best of all four seasons.
 We have cold winters, although they are mild compared to what you see north of us.
 We have gorgeous spring times where you’ll want to get outside and see the fresh foliage and blooms that appear.

 3. The third row of living in Tennessee is the stunning scenery that we have here.

-From the Smoky Mountains National Park in east Tennessee to the many forests, rivers and waterfalls that are sprinkled throughout the state, wherever you decide to live within Tennessee, there is something beautiful for you to get out, and experience.
+From the Smoky Mountains National Park in east Tennessee to the many forests, rivers, and waterfalls that are sprinkled throughout the state, wherever you decide to live in Tennessee, there is something beautiful for you to get out, and experience.
 Tennessee has over 50 state parks to get out and visit, I believe, a link to our Tennessee State Parks website.

 4. the fourth pro of living in Tennessee is that the cost of living here is very reasonable.